coralsprings-tcs/Python/module 1/activities_for_students/prime_numbers (med-hard)/prime_numbers.md

 * Make use of the inbuilt range function and modulus operator
 * You can print directly, add to a list of prime numbers which prints later on, or however you want to do it

-Refer to prime_numbers.py for a way of doing it.
-For an added challenge try explaining why I did it that way!
-As a note, the range function returns 1 to x-1, meaning range(1,10) will give 1,2,3,...9 and NOT 10.
+s a note, the range function returns 1 to x-1, meaning range(1,10) will give 1,2,3,...9 and NOT 10.
 It can be iterated through like any list as well.